About Sources in TW

 When getting data from publication sources into TW, many "how-to" questions may arise.
 Please see next the following common situations and how to proceed for each.
 Each of these examples offer you an opportunity to try it yourself in your sandbox account.

-Find uncurated papers
+Find uncurated unparsed papers

 Say you want to find new sources (papers) that have not yet been curated.
 The easiest way to do this is to use the Filter Sources

-task.
-For example, if you enter the family name in both Search Text and Title
+name string in both Search Text and Title

-, and Source unprocessed
+, and choose Source unprocessed

 The tag